veracity/veracity-documentation/sections/vap/admin-tab/entities.md

 Note that when using **Allo Self Subscribe** or **Allow Public View**, the data you are sharing is available to everyone with access.
 Because of that, ensure it does not contain client secrets or personal data.

+Note that if one or more reports use Row Level Security, in the **Row level security configuration** section, under **Value**, enter the value.
 ## Entity statistics

 For each entity, you can see when it was accessed from the Home menu and by whom.
 You can also see the number of interactions with the entity (year to date).
 To do so, in the row with the entity, select the icon below and then select the **User Visit History** tab in the pop-up window that opens.